 All the éparses and third-class filles de maisons are seen at the dispensary, and the first and second classes of the latter order at their domiciles.
-The éparses may secure this privilege by payment of an extra
+The éparses may secure this privilege by payment of an extra franc per visit.

-The tariff of duties payable by houses and women is as follows:
+The tariff of duties payable by houses and women is as follows :